tom171296/ChainGuardian.DotNetNuGet/workshop/02-vulnerabilities.md

 <WarningsAsErrors>NU1901,NU1903,NU1903,NU1904</WarningsAsErrors>
 ```

+> Exercise:
+>
-Run the `dotnet restore` or `dotnet build` command and see that you are no longer able to create a successful build. **Now update the packages so that the build succeeds.**
+> Run the `dotnet restore` or `dotnet build` command and see that you are no longer able to create a successful build. **Now update the packages so that the build succeeds.**

-Go to the next step: [03. license trap](./03-license-trap.md.md)
+Go to the next step: [03. restoring packages](./03-restoring-packages.md)